 There is also an easily accessible chapel with 800 sessions, to which until recently an ecclesiastical district called West Church was annexed.
 In addition, there is a free church and a relief church.
-A small community facing a minor burn (which originates somewhere in the Cathkin Braes rural park or Castlemilk park in the city of Glasgow).
+Rutherglen is a small community facing a minor burn that originates from either the Cathkin Braes rural park or Castlemilk park in Glasgow.
 A new community center was built a few years ago.

 The Mitchell Arcade was renovated and renamed Rutherglen Shopping Center and used to have a daily market.
 Rutherglen's leading role in Lanarkshire in the late Middle Ages is shown in the Blaeu Atlas of Scotland (165).
 Also shown are Castlemilk House, Shawfield and Farme Castle.
 The city is located in the ceremonial county of Lanarkshire, the historic county of Lanarkshire and the administrative county of South Lanarkshire.

 A few years after the completion of a highway project connecting Rutherglen to other cities in Scotland, studies showed that pollution levels on Rutherglen's densely populated main street were still being measured steadily at dangerously high levels, despite forecasts that traffic levels on urban streets in areas connected by the highway would decrease.
-In 1999, the Scottish parliamentary constituency of Glasgow Rutherglen was created, with the same limits as the then parliamentary constituency of the United Kingdom.
+In 1999, the Scottish parliamentary constituency of Glasgow Rutherglen was created with the same limits as the then parliamentary constituency of the United Kingdom.
 This area has modern and attractive developments and maintains the green theme of Glasgow and Rutherglen, with gardens everywhere.
 Rutherglen was under the probate jurisdiction of the Glasgow Commissioner's Court until 1823 and has been under the jurisdiction of the Glasgow Sheriff's Court ever since.
-Rutherglen Glencairn recently moved to a new stadium (The Clyde Gateway Stadium) located in the Burnhill area of Rutherglen, after the demolition of the old land (Southcroft Park).
+Rutherglen Glencairn recently moved to a new stadium (The Clyde Gateway Stadium) located in the Burnhill area of Rutherglen, after the demolition of their old land (Southcroft Park).
 In December 1834, Rutherglen was welcomed as a congregation in formation and the following year a church was built.
 The old Cathkin House, at the top of the estate, offers a magnificent view of Rutherglen and Glasgow beyond.
 You can also find out more about sunrise and sunset times over 7 days for Rutherglen as well as book your hotel room at the best price.